Oktopost/Squid/Docs/Source/References/Select/queryIterator.rst

 	public function queryIterator($isAssoc = true): iterable

-Return's an iterator that can be used to go over the entire result set.
+Returns an iterator that can be used to go over the entire result set.

-Similar to :ref:`select_queryWithCallback`, ``queryIterator`` will use less memory then selecting the entire data set at once.
+Similar to :ref:`select_queryWithCallback`, ``queryIterator`` will use less memory than selecting the entire data set at once.
 Only enough memory for a single element is used per iteration.

 ----------